henrybarreto/merchant/README.md

 ## About the code

-- I make it with the possibilities of unit tests, but i doesn't implement that yet, but as soon as i can, i will do that.
+- I make it with the possibilities of unit and integration tests, but i doesn't implement that yet, but as soon as i can, i will do that.
-- I also have in mind to abstract the name of cities to remove the needed to write the all name to the API.
-- Error handling is still not working, so error with pass through
+- I will check and validate the qualities and cities as soon as possible in the cli

 ## How to use